ArhanChaudhary/NAND/README.md

 let a[1] = 8;
 let c = a; // c == Complex(7, 8)
            // Works because it matches the memory layout
-           // of the Complex type
+           // of the Complex type defined elsewhere
 ```

 Don't take this the wrong way — Jack still provides a powerful and functional object-oriented model if used properly.
 This knowledge intends to help you understand when you should perform type conversions (memory layout should be the same)